Realizations of countable Borel equivalence relations

 Next for each pair $(m,n) \in \N^2$, let $T_{m,n}$ be the homeomorphism of $X$ that switches $z_m$ with $z_n$ and keeps every other point of $X$ fixed.
 Then the group generated by all $T_{m,n}$ and $T$ acts continuously on $X$.
 One of its orbits is $\{z_n\}$ which is dense in $X$, thus the action is topologically transitive.
-The equivalence relation $F$ it generates has as classes the set $\{z_n\}$ and the sets of the form $x+\Z$, for $x\in \R$, so it is aperiodic and smooth, with transversal $\{z_0\} \cup [0,1)$. \end{proof} Also the hypothesis of compactness in \cref{3.6} is necessary.
+The equivalence relation $F$ it generates has as classes the set $\{z_n\}$ and the sets of the form $x+\Z$, for $x\in \R$, so it is aperiodic and smooth, with transversal $\{z_0\} \cup [0,1)$. \end{proof}